Okay, pop quiz, copywriters:

-Once you found the client, landed the work, written the first draft, and conducted your self-edits, the next step is just to send the draft back to your client with a friendly, “Let me know what you think!”, right?
+Okay, pop quiz, copywriters.
+Once you found the client, landed the work, written the first draft, and conducted your self-edits, what’s the next step?
+Send the draft back to your client with a friendly, “Let me know what you think!,” right?

-(Hint: If that were right, this would be an awfully short post.)
+(Hint: If that were right, this would be a really short post.)

 Believe me, I certainly understand the impulse to send a draft off an get it off your plate.
 On to the next conquest!
 But the problem is that you’re doing both your client and the project a disservice to treat your first draft that way.

 For your client, it’s been a long time since your input/kickoff call—no matter how recent it’s been.
-While all of the details of the project have been in your head since the moment the call ended, your client hasn’t had to think about it.
+While all the details of the project have been in your head since the moment the call ended, your client hasn’t thought about it.
 After all, that’s why they hired you!

 How do you do that?
 Why, I thought you’d never ask!

-When you get on the call, start out by explaining the purpose of the call: to present the work and talk it through.
-Let them know, though, that they shouldn’t feel pressured to give feedback on the call; that they can certainly take time to review it and send feedback afterward.
+Start by explaining the purpose of the call: to present the work and talk it through.
+Let them know, though, that they shouldn’t feel pressured to give feedback on the call.
+They can certainly take time to review it and send feedback afterward.

 Next, go back to your notes from the input/kickoff call and review the key points from your creative brief, including (but not necessarily limited to!) the purpose of the project, the benefit to consumer, the target audience, the action you want the audience to take, and any required elements.